 - Allow user connections-Controls whether connections can be added by the user. - Display splash screen-Clear this check box to hide the Pulse splash screen that normally appears when the Pulse client starts. - Dynamic certificate trust-Determines whether users can opt to trust unknown certificates.
+If you select this check box, a user can ignore warnings about invalid certificates and connect to the target Pulse server.

+Note: By default, Dynamic certificate trust check box will be unchecked.

-If you select this check box, a user can ignore warnings about invalid certificates and connect to the target Pulse server. - Dynamic connections-Allows connections within this connection set to be automatically updated or added to a Pulse Secure client when the user connects to the Pulse server through the user Web portal, and then clicks the Pulse button.
+Dynamic connections-Allows connections within this connection set to be automatically updated or added to a Pulse Secure client when the user connects to the Pulse server through the user Web portal, and then clicks the Pulse button.
 Dynamic connections are created as manual rather than automatic connections, which means that they are run only when the user initiates the connection or the user browses to a Pulse server and launches Pulse from the server's Web interface.